henryiii/scipy-2020-bh/tutorial-proposal.md

 ### 1. 1D histograms (50 minutes)

 This will introduce the concept of a histogram.
-It will start by computing a standard histogram with numpy, then move to the drop-in replacement in boost-histogram, noting the speed difference.
-Then, we will move to returning an object, but then converting it to a numpy style output, and will slowly iterate until we arrive at the full histogram object start to finish.
-The lesson will fill in the basic concepts of a histogram, such as axis properties and slicing, and then participants will get to try converting a piece of code from numpy to histogram objects.
+It will start by computing a standard histogram with Numpy, then move to the drop-in replacement in boost-histogram, noting the speed difference.
+Then, we will move to returning an object, but then converting it to a Numpy style output, and will slowly iterate until we arrive at the full histogram object start to finish.
+The lesson will fill in the basic concepts of a histogram, such as axis properties and slicing, and then participants will get to try converting a piece of code from Numpy to histogram objects.

 ### 2. ND histograms (40 minutes)